is-leeroy-jenkins/Cosmo/README.md

 ## ✨ Overview

-**Cosmo** is a fully modular, class-based wrapper over [Astroquery](https://astroquery.readthedocs.io/), providing a clean, unified interface to major astronomical data services such as:
+**Cosmo** is a unified interface to major astronomical data services such as:

 - SIMBAD
 - VizieR